-- Synopsis, in their static-analysis tools, also makes use of the C assert macro and some userdefined macros for which they have implemented bespoke support.
+- Synopsis, in their static-analysis tools, also uses the C assert macro and some user-defined macros for which they have implemented bespoke support.
 Under normal analysis, they assume that assertions are true and use that information to produce better diagnostics.
-They also provide a checker to analyze the expressions used within assertions to verify that they do not have side effects. - PVS-Studio also makes use of assert macros when performing static analysis.
+They also provide a checker to analyze the expressions used within assertions to verify that they do not have side effects. - PVS-Studio also uses assert macros when performing static analysis.
 A key example of where this helps their users is in the removal of false positives by asserting information that the tool itself might otherwise warn as potentially erroneous: